tedcline/ezRA/README.md

     ezCon's "-ezConAstroMath  1" calculates wrong Right Ascension values. ezCon's default now changed to the slower "-ezConAstroMath  2".

-    ezSky's new ezSky201RBMax.png highlights at the wrong Right Ascension. ezSky's call to plotEzSky201RBMax() now commented out.

 Thanks to Todd Ullery, the included  ezColX.py  is an experimental multiple process version of  ezCol.py , to improve dashboard responsiveness.
 <br>
 Problems ?
 Graphic dashboard more responsive ?
 Faster ?